syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 Text: Required.
 String or text from which to remove non printable characters.

 ### CODE
 The `CODE` function converts the first character of a supplied text string into numeric character set code.

 #### Syntax
 CODE(name)

 #### Where:
-* name is the text for which you want the code of the first character.
+* **name** is the text for which you want the code of the first character.

 ### COLUMN
-The Column function returns the column index of the provided column in range.
+The `Column` function returns the column index of the provided column in range.

 #### Syntax
 Column(range)

 #### Where:
-* range is to provide the column in range.
+* **range** is to provide the column in range.

 ### COLUMNS
 The `COLUMNS` function returns the number of columns that are contained within the range.

 #### Syntax
 COLUMNS( array )

 #### Where:
-* array argument is the range that you want to know the number of columns in.
+* **array** argument is the range that you want to know the number of columns in.

 ### COMPLEX
 The `COMPLEX` function converts real and imaginary coefficients into a complex number of the form a + bi or a + bj.

 #### Syntax
 COMPLEX(num,inum, suffix )

 #### Where:
-* num is the real coefficient of the complex number.
+* **num** is the real coefficient of the complex number.
-* inum is the imaginary coefficient of the complex number.
+* **inum** is the imaginary coefficient of the complex number.
-* suffix is the imaginary component of the complex number.
+* **suffix** is the imaginary component of the complex number.

 #### Remarks
-&#35;VALUE! - occurs if num or inum is non-numeric, if suffix is neither "i" nor "j".
+`#VALUE!` - occurs if num or inum is non-numeric, if suffix is neither “i” nor “j”.

 ### COMBIN
 Returns the number of combinations for a given number of items.
-Use COMBIN to determine the total possible number of groups for a given number of items.
+Use `COMBIN` to determine the total possible number of groups for a given number of items.

 #### Syntax
 COMBIN(number, number_chosen)

 #### Where:
-* number is the number of items.
+* **number** is the number of items.
-* number_chosen is the number of items in each combination.
+* **number_chosen** is the number of items in each combination.

 ### COMBINA
 For a given number of items, `COMBINA` function returns the number of combinations (with reputations).

 #### Syntax
 COMBINA(number1, number2)

 #### Where:
-* number 1 is greater than equal to zero and greater than equal to number2
+* **number1** is greater than equal to zero and greater than equal to number2
-* number 2 is greater than equal to zero.
+* **number2** is greater than equal to zero.

 ### CONCATENATE
 Joins several text strings into one text string.

 #### Syntax
 CONCATENATE (text1, text2, …),

 #### Where:
-* text1, text2, … are text items to be joined into a single text item.
+* **text1, text2**, … are text items to be joined into a single text item.
 The text items can be text strings, numbers, or single-cell references.

 ### CONFIDENCE
 Returns a value that you can use to construct a confidence interval about population mean.
 The confidence interval is a range of values.
 In your sample, mean x is at the center of this range and the range is x ± CONFIDENCE.
 For example, if x is the sample mean of delivery times for products ordered through the mail, x ± CONFIDENCE is a range of population means.